Jun 27, 2018

-Story 8: So first, K: The First is a prequel to the original anime K, and as such relies pretty heavily on the reader having already scene the show.
+Story 8: So first, K: The First is a prequel to the original anime K, and as such relies pretty heavily on the reader having already seen the show.
 With that said, you can watch this first as it does go out of its way to give solid character introductions that can be used to at least fill in the basics from the show, but it will hinder your enjoyment if you go this route.
 Now, the plot and direction is pretty solid, with a definitive end point to head towards the series takes its time filling in on the life of Shiro and the

 conflicts that lead up to the anime without feeling like its rushing or dragging its feet.
 The series, while not adding much to world itself adds a great deal of character development and growth that makes it worth reading.